AirLifeGoa/ML-service/README.md

 ## Contributing

-We welcome contributions of any size! please follow the below link of google docs to get more info about taking on new tasks.
+We welcome contributions of any size! please follow the github issues page to get more info about taking on new tasks.

-Future Extension(#)

 Got stuck.
 For any more info contact us